AnimatedLEDStrip/animatedledstrip.github.io/server/configuration.md

 - `--log-level [error|warn|info|debug|verbose]` - Set the minimum severity level for logs that will be printed
 - `-f, --config FILE` - Specify a config to load instead of `/etc/leds/led.config`
-- `-p, --ports PORT [PORT...]` - Add ports for clients to connect to
 - `--persist` - Persist animations across restarts
 - `--nopersist` - Don't persist animations across restarts (overrides --persist and persist=true in config)
 - `-n, --numleds NUM` - Specify number of LEDs in the strip (default `240`)